-Viewing Action Status
+Viewing Action Status and History

-To view details about the status of any action in a job, select the job in the jobs list, right-click the target action in the workflow, and select Status.
+To view details about the status of any action in a job, select the job in the jobs list, right-click the target action in the workflow, and select Status from the context menu.

 The Status/History dialog provides details about each aspect of the action's execution.
 You can use this information to gather details about its execution, and when an action fails, you can use this information to determine why and correct the problem.